Phosphonate: Metal chelants

 Since the work of Gerold Schwarzenbach in 1949, phosphonic acids are known as effective chelating agents.
 The introduction of an amine group into the molecule to obtain −NH2−C−PO(OH)2 increases the metal binding abilities of the phosphonate.
 Examples for such compounds are NTMP, EDTMP and DTPMP.
 These phosphonates are the structural analogues to the well-known aminopolycarboxylate such as EDTA.
 The stability of the metal complexes increases with increasing number of phosphonic acid groups.
 Phosphonates are highly water-soluble while the phosphonic acids are only sparingly so.

 Phosphonates are effective chelating agents.
 That is, they bind tightly to di- and trivalent metal ions, which is useful in water softening.
 In this way, they prevent formation of insoluble precipitates (scale).
 The binding of these ligands also suppresses the catalytic properties of metal ions.
 They are stable under harsh conditions.
 For these reasons, an important industrial use of phosphonates is in cooling waters, desalination systems, and in oil fields to inhibit scale formation.
 Phosphonates are also regularly used in reverse osmosis systems as antiscalants.
 Phosphonates in cooling water systems also serve to control corrosion of iron and steel.
 In pulp and paper manufacturing and in textile industry they serve as "peroxide bleach stabilizers", by chelating metals that could inactivate the peroxide.
 In detergents they are used as a combination of chelating agent, scale inhibitor, and bleach stabilizer.
 Phosphonates are also increasingly used in medicine to treat disorders associated with bone formation and calcium metabolism.
 Furthermore, they serve as carriers for radionuclides in bone cancer treatments (see samarium-153-ethylene diamine tetramethylene phosphonate).

 Concrete admixtures

 Phosphonates are also used as concrete retarder.
 They delay the cement setting time, allowing a longer time to place the concrete or to spread the cement hydration heat on a longer period of time to avoid too high temperature and resulting cracks.
 They also have favourable dispersing properties and so are investigated as a possible new class of superplasticizers.
 However, presently, phosphonates are not commercially available as superplasticizers.
 Superplasticizers are concrete admixtures designed to increase the concrete fluidity and workability of concrete or to decrease its water-to-cement (w/c) ratio.
 By reducing the water content in concrete, it decreases its porosity, improving so the mechanical properties (compressive and tensile strength) and the durability of concrete (lower water, gas and solutes transport properties).

+Warheads in proteomics

+Phosphonates and specially diarylphosphonates are also reported to be used as "warhead" or reactive site in proteomics analysis.